The Firehall Theatre Society

-Led by Artistic Producer Donna Spencer, over the past 30 years the Firehall Theatre Society has evolved into one of Canada’s most well respected cultural hubs.
+Over the past 30 years, led by Artistic Producer Donna Spencer, the Firehall Theatre Society has evolved into one of Canada’s most well respected cultural hubs.

-With her interest in contemporary dance, Spencer also spearheaded the Dancing o the Edge Festival, which has grown to become Canada’s longest running dance festival, and became its own society in 1988.
+With her interest in contemporary dance, Spencer also spearheaded the Dancing on the Edge Festival, which has grown to become Canada’s longest running dance festival, and became its own society in 1988.